MicrosoftDocs/memdocs/memdocs/intune/apps/app-sideload-windows.md

 If you need to sideload the app and you signed and deployed the Windows 8.1 Company Portal with the Symantec code-signing certificate, follow the steps in the section below.

-### How do I upgrade my signed and sideloaded Windows Phone 8.1 Company Portal app or Windows 8.1 Company Portal app to the Windows 10 Company Portal app?
+### How do I upgrade my signed and sideloaded Windows 8.1 Company Portal app to the Windows 10 Company Portal app?

-Our recommended migration path is to delete the existing deployment for the Windows Phone 8.1 Company Portal app or the Windows 8.1 Company Portal app by setting the deployment action to "Uninstall".
+Our recommended migration path is to delete the existing deployment for the Windows 8.1 Company Portal app by setting the deployment action to "Uninstall".
 Once this is done, the Windows 10 Company Portal app can be deployed normally.

 Otherwise, the Windows 10 Company Portal app needs to be appropriately updated and signed to ensure that the upgrade path is respected.